-• The variable featuring rent excluding utilities (HB2300) was flagged "1075" to identify the special cases when only the rent including utilities was known to respondents.
+The variable featuring rent excluding utilities (HB2300) was flagged "1075" to identify the special cases when only the rent including utilities was known to respondents.
 These costs were subsequently imputed, with the rent including utilities serving as bounds, and reflagged "4053."

-In analogy to the first waves, some of the additional data over and above those of the ECB's HFCS datasets, which are collected at the national level and contain all the variables specified by the ECB, will probably be available from the OeNB as of summer 2019.
+In analogy to the first waves, some of the additional data over and above those of the ECB's HFCS datasets, which are collected at the national level and contain all the variables specified by the ECB, will probably be available from the OeNB as of summer 2023.
 The additional information includes additional variables, as well as a more detailed breakdown of certain variables.
 Datasets may be merged on the basis of both the identification numbers and imputation numbers.
+The aggregation of flags in Austria yiels less information for Austrian data in the internationally availabe data.
+If more information regarding flags is desired the HFCS-Team of the OeNB can be contacted.